Climate Change

 Natural ‘carbon sinks’ not enough to achieve net-zero emissions targets

-A new study says countries have been wrongly relying on forests and wetlands to appear closer to emissions targets
+A new study says countries have been wrongly relying on forests and wetlands to appear closer to achieving emissions targets

 Robyn Bell